James Monaghan Dooley

 Dooley entered parliament in 1872, when elected to the Parliament of Tasmania as member for electorate of East Devon.
 He held the seat in the Tasmanian House of Assembly until his death in 1891.
 Again he was faced with isolation from his family.
 He once remarked that it took two weeks to get home to Latrobe, and he thus often spent the entire Parliamentary session in Hobart.
 Even after the rail link to Launceston was established, it was still a considerable journey.
 Much later he was responsible for the railway being extended to Latrobe.
 In these early days, members were further disadvantaged because expenses were not paid to them until 1889.

 Dooley was a born politician, possessing a ready Irish wit and a gift of rhetoric.
 He was never lost for words, however he emerged as a compassionate man who was generous to his Church, and caring for the needs of the struggling early settlers on the North West Coast.
 He put in place the amenities they needed to carve a living out of the wilderness.
 It was written of him: "His Irish affability and his flair for making his constituents feel that he was one of themselves, and above all the shrewdness which enabled him to reconcile the more or less conflicting demands of his electorate and the Liberal faction to which he belonged in Parliament all combined to keep him in Parliament until his death".When he died suddenly in Gilbert Street, Latrobe in the midst of an election campaign, there was great consternation.
 A town was in mourning for the: "genial kind old gentleman who had represented East Devon for nineteen years."
 Never before had Latrobe seen such a funeral.
 A crowd of 2000 assembled.
 As well as the many dignitaries crowding into the little chapel, the people of Latrobe from many organisations and religious persuasions assembled in Gilbert Street, and over 1000 people followed the Latrobe Federal Band as the cortege moved to his final resting place in the Latrobe Cemetery.

+Legacy

+Among his descendants was Sister Gwendoline (Gwen) Dooley RSJ, a Tasmanian educator and member of the Sisters of St Joseph of the Sacred Heart.